greenelab/czi-seed-rfa/manuscript.md

 A complementary strategy for low-dimensional representations uses neural networks, which may consist of multiple layers.
 These techniques can learn a non-linear mapping into the low-dimensional space.
-We have previously worked with such methods [@5CsWRjfp].
-However, because so many groups are working in this area (see [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH] with new versions appearing each month), we don't propose to do specific work in this area during this project period.
+We have previously worked with such methods [@5CsWRjfp] (PI Greene).
+However, because so many groups are working in this area (see [@vpa3pNZU,@XjfRUvN5,@TkR5VPF7,@V3nGUaio,@eMe9qeSH] with new methods appearing each month), we don't propose to do specific work in this area during this project period.
 Instead, we plan to continue to use and rigorously evaluate these methods and to incorporate the best performing methods into the search and transformation approaches that we propose.

-Previously, we have
+In the event that it becomes clear that work to advance enabling technologies is required in this area, we are well positioned to address such needs.

-developed a common language for interpretation of matrix factorization methods to facilitate a unification of latent space methods [@Sn52lYwa].
-The latent space team in the previous round of funding (containing PIs Fertig, Goff, Greene, and Patro) is also developing standardized output formats for these distinct methods.
-Together, this previous work will facilitate practical unification and biological assessment of latent spaces in this seed network.
+Members of our team have developed a common language for interpretation of matrix factorization methods to facilitate a unification of latent space methods [@Sn52lYwa].
+The latent space team from the HCA collaborative networks RFA (including PIs Fertig, Goff, Greene, and Patro) is defining common output formats for low-dimensional representations from distinct classes of methods.
+In Aim 3 we propose to, where required, write wrappers around selected existing and newly developed methods that will facilitate the practical use of methods that learn a low-dimensional representation of the HCA.

-Numerous factors impact the biological accuracy of latent spaces learned from dimension reduction techniques.
-Two notable examples include the preprocessing of the input data (Aim 1) and dimensionality of the low dimensional representation (Aim 2).
-The impact of each of these components on inference must be quantified and isolated before latent methods can be compared or unified.
-To that end, we select a single dimension reduction technique as the foundation for the technologies developed in our seed network.
-We use

-_About fast and improved quant_ Existing approaches for quantification from scRNA-seq data using tagged-end end protocols (e.g. 10x Chromium, drop-Seq, inDrop, etc.) have no mechanism for accounting for reads mapping between multiple genes in the resulting quantification estimates, and therefore such reads are typically removed **CORRECT?**.
-This reduces quantification accuracy, and leads to systematic biases in gene expression estimates that correlate problematically with the size of gene families and gene function [@FPpU83vH] .
-We have recently developed a novel approach for quantification from tagged-end data that accounts for reads mapping to multiple genomic loci (~15-25% of the reads in a typical experiment) in a principled and consistent way.
-We propose to expand on this work in a number of ways, building these capabilities into a production quality tool for the processing of scRNA-seq data.
-(1) Exploration of alternative models for UMI resolution, including a maximum likelihood (as opposed to maximum parsimony) model, (2) Development of new approaches for quality-control and filtering using features from the the UMI-resolution graph, (3) Creation of a compressed and indexible data structure for the UMI-resolution graph to allow direct access, query, and, eventually, search.
+The *second part of our work on base enabling technologies* is the improvement of techniques for fast and accurate quantification.
+Existing approaches for quantification from scRNA-seq data using tagged-end end protocols (e.g. 10x Chromium, drop-Seq, inDrop, etc.) have no mechanism for accounting for reads mapping between multiple genes in the resulting quantification estimates.
+This affects approximately 15-25% of the reads in a typical experiment.
+It reduces quantification accuracy, and leads to systematic biases in gene expression estimates that correlate with the size of gene families and gene function [@FPpU83vH].
+We recently developed a quantification method for tagged-end data that accounts for reads mapping to multiple genomic loci in a principled and consistent way [**CITE?**].
+We will expand on this work by, building these capabilities into a production quality tool for the processing of scRNA-seq data.
+The tool will support: 1.
+Exploring alternative models for UMI resolution.
+2. Developing new approaches for quality control and filtering using the UMI-resolution graph.
+3. Creating a compressed and indexible data structure for the UMI-resolution graph to enable direct access, query, and fast search, which will support our Aim 1.

-The technologies to improve quantification will have a critical impact on the outcomes of latent spaces.
-However, there are currently no standardized, quantitative metrics to determine relative uncovering of biology from low dimensional representations.
-We have developed new transfer learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn].
-These tools provide a strong foundation to enable biological quantification of latent space representations by quantifying the extent to which those spaces transfer across datasets of related biological contexts.

 ### Aim 1